 Marketing agencies use JYNI to configure Jynis — AI agents — to find small business owners in their target verticals.
 An agency specializing in restaurant marketing configures Jynis to find restaurant owners in their metro or target states.
 An HVAC contractor marketing agency targets HVAC businesses nationwide.
 A dental marketing agency finds practice owners in their region.

-The Jynis deliver verified direct phone numbers and email addresses for business owners — exclusive to that agency's account, never shared with a competing agency.
+The Jynis surface direct phone numbers and email addresses (phone + email checked) for business owners — private to that agency's account; JYNI does not resell your pipeline.
 Automated email sequences introduce the agency with vertical-specific marketing content (not generic pitches), and maintain contact over 45–60 days.
 When a business owner responds — asking about pricing, sharing their current marketing situation, or booking a consultation — the conversation routes to the agency's new business team immediately.